(81) The purpose of a deadman

 B. Combination door locks

-C. Deadman doors
+C. Deadman

 D. Bolting door locks